rashijhawar/Microplastic_Intake_Monte_Carlo_Simulation/README.md

-# Microplastic Intake Simulation
+# Monte Carlo Simulation: Estimating Human Microplastic Intake through Food, Water, and Air
+## Team Members: Rashi Jhawar and Tejal Bhansali

-This project simulates daily human intake of microplastics (MP) through food consumption across different countries and dietary patterns using Monte Carlo simulations.
-It uses statistical modeling, including log-normal and PERT distributions, to estimate variability in intake and exposure, and visualizes results using violin and stacked bar plots.
+This project simulates daily human intake of microplastics (MP) through air, food, and water across different countries and dietary patterns using a Monte Carlo simulation.
+We have also tried to identify how each of the sources contributes to the total microplastic intake.

 ---

 ## 📊 Hypothesis 1

 - Null Hypothesis: There is no significant difference between microplastic consumption between developed and developing countries.
-- Alternative Hypothesis: There is significant difference between microplastic consumption between developed and developing countries.
+- Alternative Hypothesis: There is a significant difference between microplastic consumption between developed and developing countries.

 ## 📊 Hypothesis 2

 - Null Hypothesis: There is no significant difference in microplastic intake across different diet groups.
-- Alternative Hypothesis: There is significant difference in microplastic intake across different diet groups.
+- Alternative Hypothesis: There is a significant difference in microplastic intake across different diet groups.

 ---